FRHI Hotels & Resorts: Pre FRHI

 Established in 1989 to oversee the restoration of the historic Raffles Hotel in Singapore and the restructuring of Raffles City, the Raffles hotel company reopened its flagship hotel on September 16, 1991.

-The company purchased the Swissôtel chain in 2001, and it took over the then Westin Stamford and Westin Plaza (both in Singapore) as the contract expired at the end of the year.
-On January 1, 2002, the two hotels were renamed as Swissôtel The Stamford and Raffles The Plaza (now Fairmont Singapore) respectively, with a refurbished look.
+The company purchased the Swissôtel chain in 2001, and it took over the then Westin Stamford and Westin Plaza (both in Singapore) as the contracts expired at the end of the year.
+On January 1, 2002, the two hotels were renamed Swissôtel The Stamford and Raffles The Plaza (now Fairmont Singapore), respectively, following refurbishment.

-Former owner Raffles Holdings announced the sale of the chain on July 18, 2005, to Colony Capital from October 1, 2005.
-The sale included its 41 hotels and resorts, and its hotels under development.
+Former owner Raffles Holdings announced the sale of the chain on July 18, 2005, to Colony Capital, effective October 1, 2005.
+The sale included its 41 hotels and resorts, as well as hotels under development.
 This included the landmark Raffles Hotel in Singapore, which is on a 100-year lease to Colony Capital.
-However, Raffles City was owned by Raffles Holdings under Tincel Properties Pte Ltd when it was sold, but it was eventually sold to CapitaCommercial Trust and CapitaMall Trust in July 2006.
+However, Raffles City was owned by Raffles Holdings under Tincel Properties Pte Ltd when it was sold, and it was eventually sold to CapitaCommercial Trust and CapitaMall Trust in July 2006.

-Fairmont Hotels and Resorts originated from two hotel businesses established in the late 19th century, the Canadian Pacific Limited-owned Canadian Pacific Hotels & Resorts, and Fairmont Hotels.
-In 1999, Canadian Pacific Hotels acquired a majority interest in Fairmont Hotels; with Canadian Pacific Hotels later renaming its entire hotel portfolio under the Fairmont Hotels & Resorts banner in 2001.
-Shortly after the hotel division was renamed, Canadian Pacific Limited was split into several smaller companies in a starburst move, with Fairmont becoming a separately-traded company.
+Fairmont Hotels and Resorts originated from two hotel businesses established in the late 19th century: the Canadian Pacific Limited-owned Canadian Pacific Hotels & Resorts and Fairmont Hotels.
+In 1999, Canadian Pacific Hotels acquired a majority interest in Fairmont Hotels, with Canadian Pacific Hotels later renaming its entire hotel portfolio under the Fairmont Hotels & Resorts banner in 2001.
+Shortly after the hotel division was renamed, Canadian Pacific Limited was split into several smaller companies in a starburst move, with Fairmont becoming a separately traded company.